AustinMathuw/AlexaPlusUnityDocs/read_the_docs/LC-Part-1.rst

 Integrating the Alexa Plus Unity Package
 ========================================

-1. Download the ``AlexaPlusUnity.unitypackage`` from the `Releases <https://github.com/AustinMathuw/AlexaPlusUnity/releases>`_ tab in the GitHub project.
+1. Download Alexa Plus Unity from the `Unity Asset Store <http://u3d.as/1kfP>`_.
-2. With your project **open**, double click the package file you just downloaded.
+2. Add the asset package to your Unity project.
 3. Make sure everything is checked and click **Import**.

-You should now see two new folders in you Assets folder, **Amazon Alexa** and **Plugins**.
+You should now see a new folder in you Assets folder, **Alexa Plus Unity**.

 Adding the LightControl script into the Unity project
 =====================================================

 1. With your project **open**, create a new script (``Assets -> Create -> C# Script``) and name it **LightControl**.
 2. Open your LightControl script by double-clicking it.
-3. Deleate everything in the script.
+3. Delete everything in the script.
 4. Copy and paste the code below into your LightControl script: ::

     using Amazon;